The clear lights on the top part of my pre-lit tree are dim. What can I do?

 Is there a store to buy this pre-lit, or is there is something to show me how to replace these bulbs.

 I have also had a pre-lit tree that worked perfect for two year, this year half the lights were out.
 I did not have enough money to go out and buy a new tree so I sat and clipped off all the bulbs and wires, took about two hours but went by fast I watched a movie while doing it.
-Now my tree is even better, looks fuller without those wires wrapped around the branches.
-I put on two strings of lights and it is beautiful.
-Does this count as going green?

 The best solution?
 Take the wire cutters to the tree and cut them all off.
 For those who are wondering why wire cutters: There is no way that you can untwist these suckers and remove them.
 Hubby and I spent 10 hours with both of us using wire cutters to cut these lights off our 9' tree.
 Had it been an old tree, we would have done what another poster did, dragged it into the yard and set it on fire!
 If you decide to undertake this 'cutting' project, be prepared, and warn all your family and friends about purchasing prelit Christmas trees.
 Never again, never.